Probabilities/Discord-Promo-Checker/README.md

     A tool used to check discord promotion codes.
 Supports all link formats.
 Outputs the results into 4 text files; 3month, 1month, invalid and used.
 Threaded and very fast with proxy support.
 </div>

+> [!TIP]
+> I highly recommend using IPv6 proxies for this tool.
+I recommend [VoidProxies](https://shop.voidproxies.com) as they have unlimited bandwidth at no extra costs, they are also extremely fast.

 <!-- GETTING STARTED -->
 ## Getting Started
 ```